 For example, data pipeline tools can perform predictive analysis to understand potential future trends.
 A production department can use predictive analytics to know when the raw material is likely to run out.
 Predictive analysis can also help forecast which supplier could cause delays.
 Using efficient data pipeline tools results in insights that can help the production department streamline its operations.

-Difference between ETL and Data Pipelines
+Difference Between ETL and Data Pipelines

 Although ETL and data pipelines are related, they are quite different from one another.
 However, people often use the two terms interchangeably.
 Both pipelines are responsible for moving data from one system to another; the key difference is in the application.

-ETL vs. Data Pipeline – Understanding the Difference
+ETL vs. Data Pipeline – understanding the difference

-ETL pipeline includes a series of processes that extracts data from a source, transform it, and load it into the destination system.
+ETL pipeline includes a series of processes that extract data from a source, transform it, and load it into the destination system.
 On the other hand, a data pipeline is a somewhat broader terminology that includes an ETL pipeline as a subset.
 It includes a set of processing tools that transfer data from one system to another.
 However, the data may or may not be transformed.

 Purpose